PeakockCode/top-youtubers-cz-2024-doc/README.md

 - Number of uploaded videos
 - etc.

-Source of the data: <a href="https://starngage.com/plus/en-us/influencer/ranking/youtube/czech-republic" target="_blank">Ranking of the top Czech YouTubers</a>
+Source of the data:
+1) <a href="https://starngage.com/plus/en-us/influencer/ranking/youtube/czech-republic" target="_blank">Ranking of the top Czech YouTubers</a>
+2) YouTube API

 ## Project Steps